Lego Indiana Jones: Video games

 In common with some of the other movie franchise Lego themes, Lego Indiana Jones also features spin-off video games.
 These combine scenes from the films with the graphic style of the Lego pieces and minifigures.

 Lego Indiana Jones: The Original Adventures (2008)

 This was the first videogame released in the series, produced by Traveller's Tales and published by LucasArts in 2008.
 It features scenes from the first three of the original Indiana Jones films, which can be played in any order.

 Lego Indiana Jones 2: The Adventure Continues (2009)

 This game was produced as a sequel to The Original Adventures, and includes scenes from the fourth film in the franchise (Kingdom of the Crystal Skull), as well as all-new scenes from the three original films.
 The game also added a new level editor.

+Lego Indiana Jones 2: The Adventure Continues (handheld)

+A separate version of the game, developed by TT Fusion and released for Nintendo DS and PSP, with different gameplay and story.

 Lego Indiana Jones and the Raiders of the Lost Brick

 A computer-animated short film, Lego Indiana Jones and the Raiders of the Lost Brick, directed by Peder Pedersen, was also released on the official Lego site.
-It combines details from all four Indiana Jones films in one adventure.
+It combines details from the first four Indiana Jones films in one adventure.